Last Updated: March 26, 2026

 Water Conditions for Breeding

-Slightly softer, warmer water tends to encourage spawning.
+Slightly softer, warmer water encourage spawning.
 Target pH 6.0-6.5, hardness below 8 dGH, and temperatures of 80-84°F (27-29°C).
 A large water change with slightly cooler water can help trigger breeding behavior.
 Maintain excellent water quality with nitrates below 10 ppm.

 Conditioning & Spawning

 Condition the pair with increased feedings of high-quality live and frozen foods for several weeks.
 When ready, both fish intensify their coloration dramatically, often displaying their most vivid emerald green or golden tones.
 They clean a vertical surface (slate is a favorite) and begin the spawning process.
 The female deposits rows of adhesive eggs on the surface, and the male follows to fertilize them.
-Clutch sizes are variable, typically ranging from 200-600 eggs depending on the female’s size and condition.
+Clutch sizes are variable, ranging from 200-600 eggs depending on the female’s size and condition.

 Egg & Fry Care

 Both parents actively guard the eggs, fanning them and removing any that turn white.
-Eggs hatch in approximately 3-4 days, and the parents typically move the wrigglers to pre-dug pits in the substrate.
+Eggs hatch in approximately 3-4 days, and the parents move the wrigglers to pre-dug pits in the substrate.
 The fry become free-swimming about 5-7 days after hatching.

 Parental care in chocolate cichlids is impressive.
 Both parents herd and guard the free-swimming fry, leading them around the tank and aggressively defending them from any perceived threat.
-The fry can be fed freshly hatched baby brine shrimp, microworms, and finely crushed spirulina flake.
+The fry is fed freshly hatched baby brine shrimp, microworms, and finely crushed spirulina flake.
 The parents continue to guard the brood for several weeks, and some pairs remain attentive for up to a month or more.

 Common Health Issues